akai-katto/dandere2x/README.md

 *Image: An image of lower resolution ( left ) being brought to a higher resolution using waifu2x (right).
 Source: Wikipedia*

 While waifu2x may take 2-4 seconds on a modern graphics card to produce a higher resolution image, this becomes problematic when upscaling frames in a video, as one second can take multiple minutes to process.
 Considering the number of visual redundancies found in anime, having an algorithm to identify these redundancies and recycling them would prove to be an effective time-reducing step to help upscale videos to higher resolutions.
-Dandere2x does this by applying I-frame and p-frame compression to anime-styled videos.
+Dandere2x does this by applying I-frame and p-frame compression to anime-styled videos to reduce the work needed by the GPU.

 ![Image of I-Frame Compression](https://upload.wikimedia.org/wikipedia/commons/thumb/6/64/I_P_and_B_frames.svg/1920px-I_P_and_B_frames.svg.png)